grange85/ahfow-www/_posts/2017/2017-01-09-a-head-full-of-wishes-review-of-the-year-2017.md

 <h2>September</h2>
 <p>Luna were back on the road in the US and Joakim was of course there for most of the shows - read about his <a href="http://www.fullofwishes.co.uk/2016/10/29/luna-in-the-usa-and-uk-1-alexandria/">adventures in Alexandria</a>.</p>
 <blockquote>Sean is playing a solo, his fingers are moving like a corn in a heated pan, not a cold pan.
 Heated pan.
 What a pan.</blockquote>
-<p>Naomi was still keeping busy in her other career as a video director with a video for MV & EE's Feel Alright.</p>
+<p>Naomi was still keeping busy in her other career as a video director with a video for MV and EE's Feel Alright.</p>
-{% ahfowvideo "9FVg_jppB5A" "MV & EE - Feel Alright (dir: Naomi Yang)" %}
+{% ahfowvideo "9FVg_jppB5A" "MV and EE - Feel Alright (dir: Naomi Yang)" %}
 <h2>October</h2>
 <p>Video of Luna covering Mot&ouml;rhead appeared on A.V.
 Club Undercover - and rocked my world!
 For some reason this hasn't found its way to YouTube - <a href="http://www.avclub.com/video/luna-covers-motorheads-killed-death-243640">you might be able to see it on the A.V.
 Club</a> (I can't!) - luckily enough I have an mp3 grabbed from when I could access it!</p>
 {% ahfowaudio2